scalableinternetservices/ucsb_website/project.md

 ## Updating the application

-After making changes and verifying they work with locally, push your changes to github, pull them on `ec2.cs291.com` and then update your deployment via:
+After making changes and verifying they work with locally, push your changes to GitHub, pull them on `ec2.cs291.com` and then update your deployment via:

 ```sh
 eb deploy